Chapter 8. User Feedback

 Validation

 The first and most important feedback you can give to the user is that they’ve given you bad input.
 This is analogous to writing good functions in R: user-friendly functions give clear error messages describing what the expected input is and how you have violated those expectations.
-Thinking through how the user might misuse your app ...
+Thinking through how the user might misuse your app allows you to ...

 Get Mastering Shiny now with the O’Reilly learning platform.